Administration for Children's Services311Search all NYC.gov websites

 What is Child Abuse/Neglect?

-The Family Court Act of the state of New York defines child neglect or abuse as the act, or failure to act, by any parent or caretaker that results in the death, serious physical or emotional harm, sexual abuse, or exploitation of a child under the age of 18.
+The Family Court Act of the state of New York defines child abuse as the act, or failure to act, by any parent or caretaker that results in the death, serious physical or emotional harm, sexual abuse, or exploitation of a child under the age of 18.

 Child Abuse